hashtek-mc/hashgui/README-en.md

 }
 ```

-`⚠️` It is strongly recommended to only have one instance of HashGUIManager instance in your plugin
+`⚠️` It is strongly recommended to only have one instance of HashGuiManager instance in your plugin
 (in fact, I forbid you to have more than one).

 ### HashSkull